dtao/PhilosopherDeveloper/README.md

 First, some background.
 If you're reading this, there's a good chance you're a developer so I probably don't have to explain this; but I think there are at least two forms of **global state** that come to mind in software.
 One form is global **variables**--values that are accessible and can be changed, globally, anywhere, by all of the code in a project.
 The other is **constants**--values that may be *accessible* to potentially every part of a program, but cannot be changed.

 These aren't the only kinds of global state, though.
 I would argue that *globality*--apparently that's [actually a word](http://dictionary.reference.com/browse/globality)[^globality]--is a *continuous* (as opposed to discrete or binary) property.
 Meaning: it isn't just variables and constants; there are things in between as well.
-There are some values that will *definitely* change (e.g., a local variable called `sum`), there are some that *might* (e.g., instance variables), others that probably won't (static configuration values), and so on.
-There is also the question of the scope of a variable's *impact*, which is not the same as how widely it happens to be accessible.
+There are some values that will *definitely* change (e.g., a global cache), there are some that *might* (e.g., a feature flag), others that probably won't (static configuration values), and so on.
+There is also the question of a variable's *impact*, which is not the same as its *scope*, or how widely it happens to be accessible.
 One bit of state might define the language or dialect in which an entire UI is presented, for example, while another may simply indicate whether or not to display a certain dialog when an application loads.

 So there's some sort of spectrum here (you know [how I like spectrums](/posts/am-i-an-engineer.html)), or at the very least there's more than just one or two kinds of global state.